Coronavirus (COVID-19) Safety Notice CUMH

 PATIENT COVID-19 FAQS

-Please visit the NEW Ireland South Women & Infants Directorate website for the latest information and research on COVID-19 for pregnant women.
+Please visit the Ireland South Women & Infants Directorate website for the latest information and research on COVID-19 for pregnant women.

 HELPFUL RESOURCES RE: COVID-19